problemsolvingfoundation/problemsolvingmindset/Problem Solving Culture Qualities.md

 It is impossible to create a psychologically safe environment in an accusatory, judgmental and passive-agressive culture.
 In a negative environment, people will try to hide their emotions and mistakes which will hinder the creativity of an organization.
 A problem-solving culture is understanding and forgiving with a positive attitude toward mistakes, considering them as learning opportunities and experiences.
 A positive attitude will also help to build a positive image of quality, which is the best way of finding allies with similar positivity in a competitive world.

 ## Encouragement
-A problem-solving culture encourages problem solvers to become their best versions, to achieve their potential promoting their willingness to act.
-Complex problems often require immediate and independent action by the problem solver, whether it be taking risks and responsibilities or giving feedback when something isn't right.
-Conversely, in a psychologically unsafe environment, problem solvers will be reluctant to take action against problems or to openly express them.
+A problem-solving culture inspires problem solvers to realize their full potential and thus promotes their willingness to take action.
+When solving complex problems, the problem-solver frequently needs to act quickly and independently, which may involve taking on risks and responsibilities or providing feedback if something isn't right.
+On the other hand, in a psychologically unsafe environment, problem solvers will be hesitant to take action against problems or to openly express them.

 ## Minimalism
 Problem-solving culture should promote minimalism to prevent collective waste of time and energy.
-Minimalism helps to detect and handle problems faster in an organisation.
+Minimalism facilitates quicker problem detection and solution and proactively prevents problems from arising out of complexity.